securingdata/smartsafe-client-desktop/README.md

  - Secure messaging between the Client and the Server in order to avoid Man-in-the-middle and replay attacks
  - Ability to retrieve information about memory usage in the smart card and other useful stats
  - Adding help content in the rich interface
+ - Editing Group name and other stuff

 The following features are intended to be developed:

- - Editing Group name and other stuff
  - Synchronization between two tokens
  - Stream cipher
  - Windows login application

+## Credits
+The icons used within the interface (since version 1.0.0) come from [www.famfamfam.com/lab/icons/silk/](http://www.famfamfam.com/lab/icons/silk/).
+Huge thanks to [@markjames](https://twitter.com/markjames)